 You can view the information related to the network interfaces (adapters) such as the status of the interfaces, the IP address, etc.

 To retrieve network interfaces information:

-- 1. In the lower right corner of the main window, tap 1. - 2.
-Tap the Platform tab.
+- 1. In the lower right corner of the main window, click 1 - 2.
+Click the Platform tab.

-The information is displayed.
+The information is displayed (one section per network interface).